Skip to content

 First Launch ExperienceOnboarding tour

 Each workspace is a single SQLite database (inklings.db) using WAL mode with a connection pool (1 writer, 4 readers).
+It holds content, structural records, and agent state together.
 Key tables:

 The app uses environment-aware paths to isolate dev/test data from production: